karanmodh/wallet-ui/README.md

-# This Project is the UI of the Wallet Service created as an assignment during the bootcamp at NAVI
+# Wallet Service UI built using React & Redux

 ## Steps to install and run: